ambience-cloud/elixir-ambience/README.md

  ⠿ Container elixir-ambience  Started
 ```

+Once the service is started you can browse to the url as http://localhost:1740

 ## Configuration
 - Docker compose configuration file is docker-compose.yaml.
 It is configured to run a MongoDB database and Ambience containers.
 You can remove the MongoDB configuration if you have running MongoDB already in the host.